Last Updated on

 Are Wolf German Shepherd Mix health issues common?

-The life expectancy of a German Shepherd Wolf mix is 15 years.
+As we mentioned above the life expectancy of a German Shepherd Wolf Mix is up to 14 or even 15.
 However, the German Shepherd breed is vulnerable to serious genetic diseases that can get passed down to this particular Wolfdog hybrid.

 - Hip Dysplasia: A painful hip joint deformity that causes loss of mobility and lameness.